xhcoding/Nucleus/README.md

 Nucleus is a Sponge plugin that forms a solid base for your server, providing essential commands, events, and other tidbits that you might need.
-Extremely configurable, only loading up the commands and modules you want (and providing a way for plugins to disable modules that they replace the functionality of), and providing a simple and rich API, Essence is an elite plugin for providing simple server tasks.
+Extremely configurable, only loading up the commands and modules you want (and providing a way for plugins to disable modules that they replace the functionality of), and providing a simple and rich API, Nucleus is an elite plugin for providing simple server tasks.

 Nucleus is the unbeatable combination of HassanS6000's EssentialCmds and experience of writing an essentials plugin, with the